awsdocs/aws-cost-management-user-guide/doc_source/manage-cost-categories.md

 # Managing your costs with AWS Cost Categories<a name="manage-cost-categories"></a>

  You can use AWS Cost Categories to map your AWS costs and usage into meaningful categories\.
 With cost categories, you can organize your costs using a rule\-based engine\.
 The rules that you configure will organize your costs into categories\.
-You can then use these categories across products in the AWS Billing and Cost Management console, including Cost Explorer, AWS Budgets, and AWS Cost and Usage Reports \(AWS CUR\)\.
+You can then use these categories across products in the AWS Billing and Cost Management console, including Cost Explorer, AWS Budgets, AWS Cost and Usage Reports \(AWS CUR\), and Cost Anomaly Detection\.

 You can create groupings of costs using cost categories\.
 For example, your business is organized by teams, and each team has multiple accounts within\.
 To build this structure in cost categories, first create a cost category named *Team*\.
-Then, you can map costs to a cost category value named `Team 123`\.
+Then, you can map costs to a cost category value named `Team 1`\.

 Companies commonly have multiple perspectives on their business, such as projects, cost centers, and applications, and you can create cost categories to match these perspectives\.
-Cost category values are groups within cost categories, similar to `Team 123` or `Team 456` from the previous example\.
+Cost category values are groups within cost categories, similar to `Team 1` or `Team 2` from the previous example\.
 By creating cost categories, you can view your business in multiple, corresponding perspectives\.
+Furthermore, you can create multilevel hierarchical relationships among your cost categories to replicate your organizational structure\.
+For example, you can create a cost category named `Business Unit` which includes groupings of multiple teams\.
+You can then define a cost category value named `BU1` with `Team 1` and `Team 2` selected from your `Teams` cost category and a cost category value `BU2` with `Team 3` and `Team 4` selected from the `Teams` cost category\.

 You can start using cost categories by creating a unique category name\.
 Then, map costs to cost category values within the cost categories\.
 In each cost category value, map the type of costs that belong to that value\.
-For example, if your `Team 123` consists of multiple accounts, you can write that expression by choosing the accounts dimension \(`is` option\) and selecting the applicable accounts\.
+For example, if your `Team 1` consists of multiple accounts, you can write that expression by choosing the accounts dimension \(`is` option\) and selecting the applicable accounts\.
 After creating the cost category value, continue to create other teams by adding values\.

+**Note**
+To create hierarchical relationships among your cost categories, you select the cost category dimension from the parent cost category\.
+This was `Business Unit` in the previous example\.
+The child cost category would be the cost category name \(`Teams` in the previous example\)\.
+You can then select values belonging to the child cost category, such as `Team 1` and `Team 2`, into the parent cost category value \(`BU 1` in the example\)\.

-After your cost categories are created, they appear in Cost Explorer, AWS Budgets, and AWS CUR\.
+ After you create the cost categories, they appear in Cost Explorer, AWS Budgets, AWS CUR and Cost Anomaly Detection\.
 In Cost Explorer and AWS Budgets, a cost category appears as an additional billing dimension\.
 You can use this to filter for the specific cost category value, or group by the cost category\.
 In AWS CUR, the cost category appears as a new column with the cost category value in each row\.
+In Cost Anomaly Detection, you can use cost category as a monitor type to monitor your total costs across specified cost category values\.

 **Note**
 Cost categories are effective at the start of the current month\.
 If you create or update your cost category in the middle of the month, it retroactively takes effect on cost and usage from the beginning of the month\.